Member Login

 Group-Facilitated Dialogues

-Participants are strongly encouraged to attend our monthly group-facilitated dialogues, during which we will discuss the video’s content and engage in activities that help us consider how to implement the content.
+Participants are strongly encouraged to attend our monthly group-facilitated dialogues, where we will explore the video content and engage in activities designed to support its practical implementation.

-Our group-facilitated dialogue sessions bring coaches together to discuss challenging topics, reflect on our communication practices, share our stories, and offer tips for providing a more equitable and inclusive community.
-We welcome participants’ identities, ideologies, lived experiences, and value systems.
-Regardless of our differences, the CLS is a safe and encouraging space.
+These sessions provide a collaborative space for coaches to discuss complex topics, reflect on communication practices, share experiences, and exchange strategies for fostering a more equitable and inclusive community.
+We welcome and respect the diverse identities, perspectives, and values of all participants.
+Regardless of our differences, the CLS is a safe and supportive environment for meaningful dialogue.

-Note: Participants in the Community Learning Series are expected to follow all NSDA guidelines, including our Core Values, Code of Honor, and Harassment and Discrimination Policy.
+Note: Participants in the Community Learning Series are expected to adhere to all NSDA guidelines, including the Core Values, Code of Honor, and Harassment and Discrimination Policy.

-To encourage civil and constructive dialogue, the CLS employs the following conversation agreements:
+To promote civil and constructive discussions, the CLS upholds the following conversation agreements:

 LISTEN ACTIVELY